diegomacario/Teapong/README.md

 To run Teapong on Windows, simply download **Teapong_Windows.zip** from release [1.0.0](https://github.com/diegomacario/Teapong/releases/tag/v1.0.0) and double click **Teapong.exe**.

-## Building the game
+## How to build Teapong

 ### macOS

-To build Teapong on macOS, you must follow the same steps listed in the "**Running the game without building it**" section, except for the last one, which you must replace with the following:
+To build Teapong on macOS, you must follow the same steps listed in the "**How to run Teapong**" section, except for the last one, which you must replace with the following:
 - Execute the following command to build the game:
  ```sh
  $ make Teapong